Posted on Friday, 20th November 2020

 All these models also come in '+' varieties.
 The '+' indicates the equipment can detect depth, allowing users to locate underground services with more accuracy.
 In addition, there are many additional features available on certain models to suit your needs.
 Take a tour of the cable detection section of our shop to find the right one for you.

 On our online shop, you can also buy the SPX Genny 4 Signal Generator separately or as part of a package.
 These kit bundles also come with useful accessories such as carry cases and additional cables.
-This includes the SPX Builders Accessory Pack, and the SPX Genny4 and Bag Pack, both of which offer great convenience and value.
+This includes the SPX Builders Accessory Pack which offers great convenience and value.

 We also provide the RD7100 and RD8100 range of locators.
 These are more advanced locators which are often designed to find specific types of signal.
 Some of these tools may require more advanced training to use.
 Browse a wide range of options on our shop to learn more about the different features of each.